Fertilizers for Grass and Hay

 - One application (1-2 weeks after first cutting) of 200 lbs.
 ReVita Pro 5-4-5 a dry granular fertilizer made from composted chicken manure, kelp, humate, bone meal, feather meal and sulfate of potash.

-The results are listed above in order of least expensive to most expensive.
 It is interesting to note that there isn’t a clear winner because the highest total weight, RFV (Relative Feed Value) and % crude protein were all from different products.
 I think an interesting follow up test would be to apply the two least expensive techniques, the Maxicrop and humate with the Mycorrhizal fungi together!
 This method would still cost less than $50 per acre, and because Mycorrhizae works by growing beneficial fungi off of roots to bring in more water and nutrients, the two should work well together.
 It would also be interesting to see how results would change if the field had more rain.